vladhaidukkk/fish-venv/README.md

 fisher install vladhaidukkk/fish-venv
 ```

-Alternatively, you can do it manually by copying `functions/venv.fish` into `.config/fish/functions`.
+Alternatively, you can do it manually by copying the files from `functions` and `conf.d` to `.config/fish/functions` and `.config/fish/conf.d`.

 ## Usage